How important were slaves to American whiskey?

 At slave auctions, sales representatives would notate distiller-trained slaves, many of whom previously worked on Caribbean sugarcane plantations and contributed to the distillation of sugar’s byproduct, molasses, to create rum.
 These skillsets earned premiums for their owners and made them attractive to buyers.

-The biggest names in whiskey benefited from slave labor.
+Prior to the end of slavery, the biggest names in whiskey benefited from slave labor.

 Our first president and early distiller, George Washington, used six slaves at the Mount Vernon Distillery.